exercism/python/docs/TRACEBACKS.md

 ```

-It says that the most recent call is last, so the place to start is with the exception at the bottom of the trace.
+Tracebacks are organized with the most recent call is last, so the place to start reading the Traceback is with the exception at the bottom.
-From there it can be traced back to the start.
+By reading upwards from there, we can see how that statement was reached.
 If we place the offending line in a function and then call the function we see a longer trace:

 ```python